Why a Bitcoin 6102 Won't Happen

 Source

-First, gold was not confiscated in the purest sense of the word.
-Every American was told to turn in their gold coins and paid $20.67/oz.
-It was "compulsory" and reprehensible but people often have the idea that gold was seized outright without compensation, which was not the case.
-It was a buy back program of sorts.
+First, gold was not confiscated in the strictest sense of the word.
+Every American was instructed to turn in their gold coins and was paid $20.67 per ounce.
+Although it was "compulsory" and reprehensible, many believe that the gold was seized outright without compensation, which is incorrect.
+It was a government buyback program of sorts.

-Second, not all the gold was taken, not even close.
-According to SD Bullion's analysis, 85,680,604 ounces of gold were bought back amounting to 27.44% of gold in circulation.
-There were also quite liberal exemptions.
-Artists, jewelers, dentists, collectors and where gold was used in industry were not subject to the order.
-On top of that, each person was allowed to keep 5 ounces - $100 dollars at the time and roughly $10,000 in gold today.
+Second, not all the gold was taken—not even close.
+According to SD Bullion's analysis, 85,680,604 ounces of gold were bought back, representing just 27.44% of the gold in circulation.
+There were also broad exemptions: artists, jewelers, dentists, collectors, and industries that used gold were not subject to the order.
+Additionally, each individual was allowed to keep up to 5 ounces—worth $100 at the time, or approximately $10,000 in gold today.

 Source

-The reasons behind the order are also often mischaracterized.
-Yes, the government wanted to print more money, but why didn't they just do that?
-Why did they have to confiscate the gold?
-The dollar was backed by gold in the Federal Reserve Act of 1913, which required the dollar be backed 40% by gold.
-However, by the time of the Great Depression in 1929, the government was running up on that limit to print more paper dollars to stimulate the economy in recession.
-Love it or hate it, the gold backing along with the Great Depression is what drove FDR to issue Executive Order 6102.
+The reasons behind the order are also frequently misunderstood.
+While it's true the government wanted to print more money, why didn't they just do that?
+Why did they need to seize the gold?
+The dollar was backed by gold under the Federal Reserve Act of 1913, which required that 40% of the dollar's value be backed by gold.
+However, by the onset of the Great Depression in 1929, the government was nearing that limit, making it difficult to print more paper dollars to stimulate the economy.
+Whether you agree with it or not, the gold backing and the Great Depression are what drove FDR to issue Executive Order 6102.

-Today, we simply do not have the same forces at play.
-The dollar is not backed by bitcoin (yet) and we are not in a deep deflationary depression like the Great Depression.
-Most believe we are suffering from high levels of inflation.
+Today, the situation is very different.
+The dollar is not backed by bitcoin (yet), and we are not in a deep deflationary depression like the Great Depression.
+Most believe we are dealing with high levels of inflation.

-Back in 1933, a high percentage of the population held gold versus very few holding bitcoin today.
-Politicians and their Keynesian economists blamed the Great Depression on people hoarding gold and silver, lowering circulation and keeping the economy from recovering.
-FDR wanted to ramp up circulation of money, again in an attempt to end the depression.
+In 1933, a large percentage of the population held gold, whereas today, very few people hold bitcoin.
+At the time, politicians and their Keynesian economists blamed the Great Depression on people hoarding gold and silver, which they believed reduced money circulation and hindered the economic recovery.
+FDR sought to increase money circulation to end the depression.

-Today, the-powers-that-be do not face those same limitations imposed by a currency backing.
+Today, policymakers do not face the same constraints imposed by a gold-backed currency.
 The current Silent Depression is not blamed on people hoarding bitcoin.
-Confiscating bitcoin would not allow the government to print more money.
-Bitcoin is not legal tender, and would not be subject to a revaluation like gold was.
+Confiscating bitcoin would not enable the government to print more money.
+Bitcoin is not legal tender and would not undergo revaluation as gold did.

-Another big difference between the 1930's and the 2020's, as highlighted by Balaji in a recent tweet, that the 1930's was during an era of growing centralization of power for governments.
-It was between the world wars, emphasis was on competitive national industrial output and control of the commanding heights in the economy.
+Another critical difference between the 1930s and the 2020s, as Balaji recently pointed out in a tweet, is that the 1930s occurred during an era of increasing centralization of power by governments.
+It was a period between the world wars, characterized by a focus on national industrial output and government control over the economy's critical sectors.

-All these things are moving the other direction today.
+Today, the trend is in the opposite direction.
 We are headed into an era of more decentralization.
-International order is breaking down, US hegemony is waning, and the prominent political aim is to break the economy through cultural revolution, not fix it.
+International order is fragmenting, US hegemony is waning, and the prominent political aim is to break the economy through cultural revolution, not fix it.
 The modern elites want to humble the US by keep it dependent on international trade and the world dependent on the US military.
 In other words, avoid US isolationism.
 The US naturally sliding back from its hegemony is the opposite to the situation in the 1930's.

 Summary

-The original 6102 was not as bad as many think.
-It was wrong and extremely unpopular but they did not seize gold from Americans without compensation.
-They also only took 27% of gold in circulation and had many exemptions for individuals and professionals.
+Executive Order 6102 was not as severe as many believe.
+While it was wrong and deeply unpopular, gold was not taken without compensation, and the government only took 27% of the gold in circulation, with significant exemptions for individuals and professionals.

-The overriding factor leading to 6102 was the gold standard and we don't have a bitcoin standard (yet) plus the Great Depression.
-The tyrannical executive order happened within a time characterized by a centralizing of power versus today, where we are on a path toward more decentralization.
-Finally, the elites have more to lose from loss in faith of the system, property rights and market trust.
+The primary reason for 6102 was the gold standard, which we don't have a bitcoin standard (yet), and the Great Depression.
+The tyrannical executive order was executed in a time characterized by a centralizing of power, unlike today, US dominance is waning and globalization is threatened.
+Moreover, the elites now have more to lose from a loss of trust in the system due to its credit-based nature.

-For those reasons, a Bitcoin 6102 is highly unlikely in the foreseeable future.
+For these reasons, a Bitcoin 6102 is highly unlikely in the foreseeable future.